SaierLaboratory/TCDBtools/manuals/famXpander.md

 against the NCBI non-redundant database.
 The sequences of top matches are extracted and redundant sequences filtered out.
-This program is similar to protocol1 from the [BioV suite](https://github.com/SaierLaboratory/BioVx), three main differences: **1)** famXpander performs blast searches locally; **2)** blast searches are performed first for all protein queries and then redundant sequences are removed; and **3)** famXpander can extract either the full sequence of the top hits or just the aligned regions.
+This program is similar to protocol1 from the [BioV suite](https://github.com/SaierLaboratory/BioVx), three main differences: **1)** famXpander performs blast searches locally, although it can also run them remotely; **2)** blast searches are performed first for all protein queries and the redundant sequences are removed; and **3)** famXpander can extract either the full sequence of the top hits or just the aligned regions.

 ## Dependencies
 The following programs need to be available in your path for this